 Who Stole My Money?

-Then we hope that with everything going so well on the intrapersonal level, everyone will respect the rules, after all we're working pretty hard respecting them, and this is a group project.
+Then we hope that with everything going so well on the intrapersonal level, everyone will respect the agreements, after all we're working pretty hard respecting them, and this is a group project.

-All that said, while we hope that folk in our head will voluntarily follow the rules, there are usually some folk who are in need of enforceable boundaries.
+All that said, while we hope that folk in our head will voluntarily follow the agreements, and there are a lot of things we can do to try to get their buy-in without having to turn to any form of discipline, there are usually some folk who are in need of enforceable boundaries.
 Maybe these are folk who didn't opt in to become residents, who have refused to participate in meetings and votes, thinking it wouldn't work.
 Maybe they were there but had a bad day, and their self-discipline needs work.
 Maybe you don't know what happened, a perfectly compliant resident seems to have done something wrong, but it seems a little out of character or off somehow.
 That one's tricky, and there's many good reasons not to point fingers or be intolerant with each other, because we don't know whether someone else has been hiding from us and using one of the more vulnerable residents as a scapegoat.
 You also don't know when someone is a veil for several other guests.
 They probably don't know themselves, so asking is not likely to work.

 We all get tempted to give out huge punishments especially when our patience and trust wear out.
 We just want an end to the behavior as quickly as possible.
 Sometimes this encourages us to be extra-heavy handed in the hopes that the grand piano on their head treatment will make the undesirable behavior stop.
 I don't think this is a good idea.
 If you pull out your big punishments for smaller incidents, then you will run out of leverage in the case that something even bigger happens.
 You want to use the smallest disciplinary measure needed, up to ones that are the same size and weight as the incident, and no more.